hero media

 The birds are protected by Earthcare St Kilda

-Earthcare St Kilda president Lana Austin emphasised their dedication to the well-being of the birds.
+Earthcare St Kilda president Lana Austin shared their dedication to the well-being of the penguins.
 “Earthcare St Kilda has been watching over this special colony of little penguins for almost 40 years, and we’re thrilled to be able to carry on that legacy and share the joy they bring to people from around the world."

-There are two different one-hour viewing sessions for visitors: One that starts at dusk when the penguins return from the sea, and another that starts when it’s completely dark and the penguins are active and settling into their burrows.
+There are two different one-hour viewing sessions for visitors: a dusk viewing to see the penguins return from the sea, and a nighttime viewing when the penguins are active and settling into their burrows.

-Each session is run by knowledgeable guides who share fascinating stories and insights on the small birds and their home.
-Visitors are encouraged to respect the penguins by avoiding flash photography and loud noises keeping to designated viewing areas.
+Each session is run by knowledgeable guides who know everything there is to know about little penguins and who can answer any questions you have.
+Visitors are encouraged to respect the penguins by avoiding flash photography and loud noises and to keep to designated viewing areas.
 Bookings are essential and can be made up to six months in advance.

 Make an evening out of it by booking a table at one of St Kildas best restaurants